History of the Central Liquidity Facility

 March 2020 – The CARES Act

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act enacted on March 27, 2020, brought important changes to the Central Liquidity Facility.
-The CARES Act made four amendments to Subchapter III of the Federal Credit Union Act, all of which sunset or expire on December 31, 2020.
+The CARES Act made four amendments to Subchapter III of the Federal Credit Union Act, all of or expired on December 31, 2022.

 - Increasing the Central Liquidity Facility’s maximum legal borrowing authority;